Get

 • Potentially consider medication for extreme anxiety or aggression

 The reality is that each cat will be different in the way they interact with others.
-If you have a particularly challenging case, you can speak to your veterinarian or seek help from a feline behavior specialist for additional tips and tricks.
+If you have a particularly challenging case, you can speak to a veterinarian or seek help from a feline behavior specialist for additional tips and tricks.

 Conclusion